Karpova-Lab/syringe-pump/docs/_sources/index.rst.txt

 Background
 ==========
 Syringe pumps are excessively expensive.
 By leveraging micro-manufacturing services (OSH Park, Ponoko, Shapeways etc.) and low cost readily available 3D printer components, there is no reason that the functionality of a $2500 Syringe pump can't be replicated at 1/10th the cost.
-Therefore, my goal is to make an easy to assemble, open-source syringe pump that is an order of magnitude less expensive without sacrificing reliablity and resolution.
+Therefore, the aim of this project is to provide an easy to assemble, open-source syringe pump that is an order of magnitude less expensive without sacrificing reliablity and resolution.

 Other Open Source Syringe Pumps:
 --------------------------------